 Once ingested, an AAS travels through the blood stream to the muscle tissue.
 It is drawn into the muscle cell's receiving dock, called an androgen receptor.
 Once delivered to the muscle cell, the steroid can interact with the cell's DNA and stimulate the protein synthesis process that promotes cell growth.

-Different variants and amounts of AAS can cause different reactions producing either massive body-building physiques or more toned athletic muscles (i.e. Barry Bonds vs. A-Rod).
+Different variants and amounts of AAS can cause different reactions producing either massive body-building physiques or more toned athletic muscles (i.e., Barry Bonds vs. A-Rod).
 Athletes experiment with different combinations (called stacking) or regimens (pyramiding) in an attempt to fine-tune the final result.

 Beyond bulk While the focus in the media is on the bulked-up home run hitters, anabolic steroids can also benefit pitchers and others who need a faster turnaround from sore, overused muscles.
 Intense exercise also releases cortisol, known as the stress hormone, which breaks down muscle tissue, producing sore muscles.

+AAS can block cortisol from binding to the muscle cell's receptor sites, which diminishes the breakdown process.
+Less muscle breakdown means less muscle fatigue which would allow a pitcher to recover more quickly from a nine-inning outing.
 Besides all of the known negative side effects of using steroids just for ergogenic reasons, there is also the uncertainty of what exactly you are taking.
 Last month, federal Drug Enforcement Administration agents arrested the owners of an Alabama-based online pharmacy on charges that they filled hundreds of illegal prescriptions for anabolic steroids for clients across the country.